solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

 {{< /highlight >}}

 You can see that it wraps the Envoy [CheckResponse](https://www.envoyproxy.io/docs/envoy/latest/api-v2/service/auth/v2/external_auth.proto#service-auth-v2-checkresponse) type.
-Gloo conforms to the Envoy API semantics when merging headers in plugin chains.
+Gloo Edge conforms to the Envoy API semantics when merging headers in plugin chains.
 If you go to the linked Envoy docs page and inspect the [OkHttpResponse](https://www.envoyproxy.io/docs/envoy/latest/api-v2/service/auth/v2/external_auth.proto#service-auth-v2-okhttpresponse) object, you will see that it consists of just an array of [HeadersValueOption objects](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/core/base.proto#envoy-api-msg-core-headervalueoption).
 A `HeadersValueOption` associates a header value with an `Append` flag.
 The flag determines whether the header will overridden or appended to the one in the request.

-To give a concrete example, suppose Gloo receives a request that with the following header:
+To give a concrete example, suppose Gloo Edge receives a request that with the following header:

 ```text
 Headers: